top of page

 13.HALO BARS may be used as an option instead of the vertical post bar, but must not be attached to the frame in any way.
 This must be attached to the roof of the car and also the cage or rear cross support only.

-Hood & Trunk:
+Hood & Trunk: **Hoods and trunks are not mandatory**

 C. Welding: (between hood and fender only) You may use ½’’ max round bar or 2” x 3/16 flat bar to fill the gap.
 6’’ weld, 6’’ gap, repeat.
 No fully welded hoods.
 You may use two pieces of 2”x2”x6” long angle iron welded to the body and hood then bolted together with 2 bolts.
 Maximum bolt size is 3/8”.
 Angle iron may not be welded across the seam.
 Maximum of 6 places.